Annandale, Minnesota: Government

 Annandale uses a city council consisting of four councilmembers and the city mayor.
 As of January 2021, the current mayor of Annandale is Shelly Jonas.

 Public services

 The Annandale Area Fire Department serves the city of Annandale and the townships of Albion, Corinna, French Lake, Lynden and Southside.

-The Annandale Police Department serves the city of Annandale and surrounding communities by providing police services in addition to promoting meaningful police–citizen interaction and community partnerships, with an emphasis on public education, problem solving and responding to community concerns.
+The Annandale Police Department serves the city of Annandale and its surrounding communities.